conorheffron/elastic-tester/README.md

 ```

 ## Technologies Used
-JDK 8, elasticsearch 7, and Maven 4.7
+JDK 8 and elasticsearch 7